Soviet Top League

 Although the competition is considered professional, there were no professional (or commercial) sports in the Communist state due to its political stance on that issue.
-The teams that played in the league were composed of players who, officially, in fiscal books, were employed and paid by the state enterprises or agencies (such as SKA or Dynamo) that the teams represented.
-Also, players from the state agencies' teams, SKA or Dynamo, held a rank, captain, lieutenant, major, etc. Also, the naming of teams was strictly controlled and had to be approved by the central government.
-Only after the death of Stalin, teams were allowed to have names associated with their geographic location, due to the Soviet political stance on the national issue.
-Also, officially, teams represented so-called "voluntary" sports societies, which is a political oxymoron considering the organization of business in the Soviet Union (Voluntary Sports Societies of the Soviet Union).
+The teams that played in the league were composed of players who, officially, in the fiscal books, were employed and paid by the state enterprises or agencies (such as SKA or Dynamo) that the teams represented.
+Also, players from the state agencies' teams, SKA or Dynamo, held a rank, such as captain, lieutenant, major, etc. Also, the naming of teams was strictly controlled and had to be approved by the central government.
+Only after the death of Stalin were teams allowed to have names associated with their geographic location, due to the Soviet political stance on the national issue.
+Also, officially, teams represented so-called "voluntary" sports societies.
+(Voluntary Sports Societies of the Soviet Union).

 After the World War II, along with the competition among the first teams, there were also conducted official competitions among reserve squads.
 It carried the name of "Tournament of the Doubles" (Turnir doublyorov).
 The reserve squads' competitions were running parallel to the first teams' competitions, normally scheduled a day prior, with relegation rules completely dependent on the league standing of their respective first team.

 The Top League was one of the best football leagues in Europe, ranking second among the UEFA members in the 1988–89 season.
 Three of its representatives reached the finals of the European club tournaments on four occasions: FC Dynamo Kyiv, FC Dinamo Tbilisi, and FC Dynamo Moscow (all in the European Cup Winners' Cup).
 In the same way Russia politically succeeded the Soviet Union, UEFA considers the Russian Premier League to have succeeded the Soviet Top League.